kjkwang/APIM-Gateway-Developer-Tools/README.md

 A brief description of the various GitHub repositories in CAAPIM/APIM-Gateway-Developer-Tools is described in the [Beta Release Respositories and Reference Implementations](https://github.com/CAAPIM/APIM-Gateway-Developer-Tools/wiki/Beta-Release-Repositories-and-Reference-Implementations) wiki page.
 We highly recommened you to go through this link to become familiar with the various terms and repos used in this Beta release.

-## Step By Step Setup Guide
+## Ephemeral Gateway Setup Guide
-To test the beta release of the Ephemeral Gateway, follow this [Step By Step Setup Guide](https://github.com/CAAPIM/APIM-Gateway-Developer-Tools/wiki/Step-by-Step-Setup-Guide).
+To test the beta release of the Ephemeral Gateway, follow the steps in this [master setup guide](https://github.com/CAAPIM/APIM-Gateway-Developer-Tools/wiki/ephemeral-gateway-setup-guide).
 From there, it'll link you to other guides to set up each component from design time (e.g, the Gateway developer Git repository) to run time (e.g, Helm Charts) in sequence.

 ## Communication
 - *Have general questions or need help?* Use [Stack Overflow][StackOverflow].
 (Tag 'cagateway')